The Newbury Boston: The Corporate Years (1983–1999)

-Millennium Ownership (1998-2006)
+Millennium Ownership (1999-2006)

-In 1998, Christopher Jeffries, founding partner of Millennium Partners, obtained Ritz franchises from Marriott for four hotel properties under construction: two in Washington, one in New York, and one in Atlanta, Georgia.
-In addition, Jeffries was searching for a brand affiliation for the new 155-room hotel and 270-luxury condominiums he was constructing as part of Boston's 1800000 sqft Millennium Place, a mixed-use complex on lower Washington Street.
-Because of noncompetition clauses, the only way he could obtain a second Ritz-Carlton flag in Boston was to own the existing Ritz-Carlton.
+In 1998, Christopher Jeffries, founding partner of Millennium Partners, obtained Ritz-Carlton franchises from Marriott for four hotel properties under construction: two in Washington, one in New York, and one in Atlanta, Georgia.
+In addition, Jeffries sought a Ritz-Carlton franchise for a new tower with 155-room hotel rooms and 270-luxury condominiums that he was constructing as part of Boston's 1800000 sqft Millennium Place, a mixed-use complex on lower Washington Street.
+Because of non-competition clauses, the only way he could obtain a second Ritz-Carlton flag in Boston was to own the existing Ritz-Carlton.